Cup of Flour

 Description

-These apple pie bars are a quick and easy dessert to make for any occasion and especially Thanksgiving!
+These easy apple pie bars are a quick dessert to make for any occasion and especially Thanksgiving!

 Ingredients